RahulRao333/EDA-on-stroke-data-with-deployement-/README.md

 # EDA-on-stroke-data-with-deployement-
 The model is deployed on Heroku

-Fake data was added to the dataset so that the model prediction was better on cloud
+.Fake data was added to the dataset so that the model prediction was better on cloud